MICHAEL TARBOX

 “Homemade rock ‘n’ roll with a dose of rattlesnake venom and gospel-drenched howling.” - All Things Considered

-Rooted in backwater blues and early rock ‘n’ roll, Michael Tarbox’s songs share a sense of hard-won perspective.
+Rooted in backwater blues and early rock ‘n’ roll, Michael Tarbox’s songs radiate a sense of hard-won perspective.
 His gospel-tinged electric guitar playing, tough as Texas barbed-wire, brings it all together.

-Michael Tarbox grew up in a Massachusetts mill town; his parents’ love of literature and music set him on the path to becoming a songwriter.
-He credits a cool babysitter, and her art-room friends, with introducing him to the musicians who inspired him to play guitar.
+Tarbox grew up in a Massachusetts mill town.
+His parents’ love of books set him on the path to becoming a songwriter.
+A cool babysitter, and her art-room friends, played records that made him want to learn guitar.

 "At the heart of Tarbox’s music is his guitar, as raw as it is charismatic.
 It creates an electricity that courses through every song." - Twangville